 11. For traffic that originates on LIME's fixed network and is routed via that network to LIME's mobile network, provide a diagram showing the network components and routing of such traffic.
 In addition, provide a detailed description of the function that is performed by each of the network components as it relates to the routing of this traffic.
-Separately identify the network components that are used for the "origination" part of the call and separately identify the network to the mobile network.
+Separately identify the network components that are used for the "origination" part of the call and separately identify the network components involved in transporting the call from the fixed network to the mobile network.